nus-cs2103-AY2324S2/ip/docs/README.md

 ```
 expected output:
 ```
 Got it.
-I've added this task:
+I've added this task:ch
 [D] Complete report (by: Feb 28, 2024)
 Now you have 1 task(s) in your list!
 ------------------------------